Death of İpek Er: Legal prosecution

 Following Er's suicide attempt, a campaign demanding the arrest of Orhan began in Turkish society and women's organizations.
 The next day, 17 July, Orhan was detained by Turkish authorities and questioned by a judge.
 After a week, the court ordered Orhan's release pending trial on the grounds that there was no flight risk.
 The decision was appealed by both the Siirt Bar Association and the public prosecutor.
 Their objections were not successful.
 On 27 July, a criminal sexual misconduct investigation of Orhan was begun.
 On 1 September, the Ministry of the Interior announced that Orhan had been dismissed from the military.

 The Human Rights Foundation of Turkey reported that Orhan's trial began on 16 October.
 Orhan attended court by video call from Ankara and several lawyers and potential observers were not allowed into the courtroom due to COVID-19 pandemic restrictions.
 The court postponed further deliberations until 25 February 2021.
-On the 25 February, Orhan didn't attend the hearing in person but over a video conference system and reserved the right to remain silent.
+On 25 February, Orhan didn't attend the hearing in person but over a video conference system and reserved the right to remain silent.
 The mother of İpek demanded his arrest, a request which was dismissed.
 In December 2021, a Court in Siirt sentenced Orhan to a prison term of 10 years, but the court did not order his arrest.

 Reactions

 Political

 Feleknas Uca, an MP of the Peoples' Democratic Party (HDP) for Batman, unsuccessfully demanded an explanation from the Ministry of Justice for the release of Orhan despite the existence of enough evidence for prosecution.
-Saruhan Oluç alleged that Musa Orhans protection by the Government is an other example of the systematic oppression of the Kurdish people while Bariş Atay also demanded a clarification of the release, drawing harsh criticism from Minister of the Interior Süleyman Soylu, who accused him of being a sympathizer to the Kurdistan Workers' Party (PKK) and the People's Liberation Party-Front (DHKP-C), advising him "don't get caught".
+Saruhan Oluç alleged that Musa Orhan's protection by the Government is an other example of the systematic oppression of the Kurdish people while Bariş Atay also demanded a clarification of the release, drawing harsh criticism from Minister of the Interior Süleyman Soylu, who accused him of being a sympathizer to the Kurdistan Workers' Party (PKK) and the People's Liberation Party-Front (DHKP-C), advising him "don't get caught".
 The following night, Atay claimed that he had been hospitalized after an attack by five individuals.
 He blamed Soylu for the assault.
 Soylu accused the HDP and PKK of bringing up the issue in order to hide their own actions from the public.
 Also the women's branch of the HDP demanded the arrest of Musa Orhan.